Atlanta Student Movement

-The Atlanta Student Movement was formed in February 1960, in Atlanta, Georgia, by students of the campuses of the Atlanta University Center (AUC).
+The Atlanta Student Movement was formed in February 1960 in Atlanta, Georgia, by students from the campuses of the Atlanta University Center (AUC).
 It was led by the Committee on the Appeal for Human Rights (COAHR), and was part of the Civil Rights Movement.

 Background

 On February 3, 1960, Atlanta University Center (AUC) senior Lonnie King read about the four young boys that had started the sit-in at the Woolworth Store in downtown Greensboro, North Carolina, on February 1.
 The participants of this first sit-in exhibited emotional fortitude and physical restraint, exposing a new generation of young adults to nonviolent direct activism.

 The first thing that came to King's mind was panty raids and how quickly these raids could spread from one college to another.
 King believed that the panty-raid theory should be applied to the Civil Rights Movement because racial segregation was a problem that existed all over the US south, not just in Greensboro.
 King conferred with Joseph Pierce and Julian Bond about organizing a student movement in the Atlanta University Center.
 The three were dissatisfied with Atlanta's slow pace for change in segregation and decided to act.

 AUC students mobilized to launch a series of demonstrations to end legalized segregation in public facilities on February 5, 1960.
 Approximately fifteen students attended the first meeting of prospective movement participants.
-The group attempted their first sit-in on Lincoln's birthday, but there were too few students participating.
-Word of the Atlanta Student Movement began to travel fast and Lonnie King, Julian Bond, and others were summoned to appear before a special meeting of Atlanta University Center's Council of Presidents.

-The presidents spoke in turn, expressing their opinions of the proposed sit-in movement.
+The group attempted their first sit-in on Lincoln's birthday, but too few students were participating.

+Word of the Atlanta Student Movement began to travel fast, and Lonnie King, Julian Bond, and others were summoned to appear before a special meeting of Atlanta University Center's Council of Presidents.
+The presidents spoke in turn, expressing their opinions on the proposed sit-in movement.

 Dr. Clement, president of Atlanta University spoke first.
 He was followed by Dr. Mays of Morehouse, Dr. Manley of Spelman, and Dr. Brawley of Clark.
 The four presidents discouraged students from participating in the movement, instead focusing on their classwork.
 They believed in pursuing a legal strategy, letting the NAACP fight the racial battle.
 The fifth speaker was Dr. Harry V. Richardson of ITC.
 He stated, "I think that the kids are right.
 I have a Ph.D.; I head a major college, and I cannot go downtown except to spend my money."
 Dr. Frank Cunningham of Morris Brown College was the last to speak and he strongly supported Dr. Richardson's opinion about the student movement that was developing in the South.

 Dr. Clement, chairman of the council, was caught off-guard by the latter comments, and asked who would speak on behalf of the students.
 Lonnie King was selected by his peers to speak and argued that it was time for the Negro community to come together and end segregation in Atlanta.
 Following King's speech, Dr. Clement suggested the students announce their position through a manifesto to the Atlanta Community before undertaking organized protests.